MozillaDataScience/outreachy-datascience-2019/README.md

 2. Read through the [initial_contribution/README.md](https://github.com/mozilla-outreachy-datascience/outreachy-datascience-2019/blob/master/initial_contribution/README.md) file.
    - This contains the instructions on how to contribute.
 3. Submit your work via email to one of the mentors.
+   - Add which project(s) you are interested in.
+If both, please rank your choice.

 **NOTE**:
   * Deadline for `initial_contribution` submissions are October 18, 2019.